 Preliminaries items for Sub-contracting tasks

 The Preliminary section of the sub-contractor should include their resource cost, their overheads along with their daily rates.
-If there is an element of design activity or the specialised activity that item should also be included as the unit item cost.
+If there is an element of design activity or the specialized activity that item should also be included as the unit item cost.

-If the H&S or welfare facilities would be common between the main contractor and sub-contractor, then that cost should not be included within the sub-contractor’s preliminaries.
+If the H&S or welfare facilities would be common between the main contractor and sub-contractor, then that cost should not be included within the subcontractor’s preliminaries.

 Difference between Preliminaries and Preambles

-The preamble is a brief description of key items of tender or contract document such as contract specifications, cost estimate, bills of quantities, etc. whereas Preliminaries covers the cost of those items that are not part main design package work, but are considered as project overheads are priced as unit price items, as explained above.
+The preamble is a brief description of key items of tender or contract document such as contract specifications, cost estimate, bills of quantities, etc. whereas Preliminaries covers the cost of those items that are not part main design package work but are considered as project overheads are priced as unit price items, as explained above.

 I hope this blog enlightens you with some critical but important aspects of Preambles and Preliminaries.
 Please feel free to share your comments.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.